yellowmessenger/documentation/docs/cookbooks/marketplace-templates/saas.md

 ## 1. Prebuilt use cases

-The most common use cases for a SaaS industry to promote their products are prebuilt in the template, following are the flows:
+The most common use cases (flows) are prebuilt in this template for a SaaS industry to promote their products, following are the flows:

 1. **Home flow/Display menu**: After the welcome message is displayed, WelcomeLCsXc is executed.
 It is the home flow that is designed for WhatsApp and other channels.
-It displays the options that the bot user can select as the bot starts.
+It displays the menu a bot user can select as soon as the bot starts conversing.
 2. **Explore products and offerings**: This flow is designed to provide insights into the available products.
-Based on the user's choice, the flow will be switched to the respective product flow (explore by use case/channel/industry).
+Based on the user's choice, the flow will switch to the respective product flow (explore by use case/channel/industry).
     - **Explore by (use case, channel, and industry)**: These flows are cloned flows.
 They are all designed to display a description of the product and prompt the bot users to book a demo.
-3. **Customer case studies**: This flow is designed to give a brief about the company and its impact on the industries.
-It gives the bot user to select the specific industry to explore the use cases implemented for them and read their testimonials.
+3. **Customer case studies**: This flow is designed to give a brief description of the company and its impact on the industries.
+It allows the bot user to select and explore the use cases implemented for a list of industries and read their testimonials.
 A pre-recorded demo/images can be displayed as a promotion and finally, the bot user will be prompted to book a demo.
 4. **Book a demo**: This flow collects the bot user's details(name, number, email) and displays a calendar and clock to select a preferred time and date to schedule a call with the executive to understand the product in depth.
 5. **Connect with support**: This flow provides customer support either by fetching answers from the trained FAQs or by connecting the bot user directly to the support agent after collecting the details (name, number, query).